4-2 Volleyball Rotation: Mastering the Basics for Team Success

 • Libero (1): Although not always included in the 4-2 setup, the libero can help with defense, especially in the back row.

-Each player must understand their individual responsibilities and contribute to team strategies.
+Each player must understand their responsibilities and contribute to team strategies.

 Rotation Principles